Operational amplifier applications: Operational amplifiers parameter requirements

-With these requirements satisfied, the op-amp is considered ideal, and one can use the method of virtual ground to quickly and intuitively grasp the 'behavior' of any of the op-amp circuits below.
+With these requirements satisfied, one can use the method of virtual ground to quickly and intuitively grasp the behavior of the op-amp circuits.

 Component specification

 Resistors used in practical solid-state op-amp circuits are typically in the kΩ range.
 Resistors much greater than 1 MΩ cause excessive thermal noise and make the circuit operation susceptible to significant errors due to bias or leakage currents.

 Input bias currents and input offset

 Practical operational amplifiers draw a small current from each of their inputs due to bias requirements (in the case of bipolar junction transistor-based inputs) or leakage (in the case of MOSFET-based inputs).

 These currents flow through the resistances connected to the inputs and produce small voltage drops across those resistances.
 Appropriate design of the feedback network can alleviate problems associated with input bias currents and common-mode gain, as explained below.
 The heuristic rule is to ensure that the impedance "looking out" of each input terminal is identical.

 To the extent that the input bias currents do not match, there will be an effective input offset voltage present, which can lead to problems in circuit performance.
 Many commercial op-amp offerings provide a method for tuning the operational amplifier to balance the inputs (e.g., "offset null" or "balance" pins that can interact with an external voltage source attached to a potentiometer).
 Alternatively, a tunable external voltage can be added to one of the inputs in order to balance out the offset effect.
 In cases where a design calls for one input to be short-circuited to ground, that short circuit can be replaced with a variable resistance that can be tuned to mitigate the offset problem.

 Operational amplifiers using MOSFET-based input stages have input leakage currents that will be, in many designs, negligible.